Coordinates

 HISTORY

-The archaeological remains of the Toriñuelo dolmen confirm that the area was already populated in the Chalcolithic period .
-However, it was not until the Phoenician era that Ceret was founded.
-This word means city.
+The archaeological remains of the Toriñuelo dolmen confirm that the area was already populated in the Chalcolithic.
+However, we will have to wait for the Phoenicians to attend the foundation of Ceret.
+That word means city.

-Known as Caeriana, given its proximity to Emerita Augusta, it must have been an important settlement during the Roman occupation.
-This is corroborated by the remains found in the domestic villa of El Pomar.
-An inscription from the Visigothic period survives on a marble column in the Church of Santa María.
+Under the name of Caeriana, given its proximity to Emerita Augusta, it must have been an important town during the Roman occupation.
+This is corroborated by the remains found in the domestic village of El Pomar.
+From the Visigothic period an inscription is preserved in a marble column of the Church of Santa María.

-The first written reference to Jerez de los Caballeros dates back to the Muslim era.
-At that time, the geographer Al-Idrisi listed the so-called Xerixa along with the most significant towns in the region.
-The layout of its urban layout, as well as remains in the Morería and Alhóndiga neighborhoods, are all that remain from that period.
+The first written reference to Jerez de los Caballeros dates from the Muslim era.
+At that time the geographer Al-Idrisi listed the so-called Xerixa together with the most relevant populations in the region.
+The layout of its urban layout, as well as remains in the neighborhoods of La Morería and Alhóndiga, is the only thing that remains of that era.

-Christian raids prompted the fortification of the town.
-It was finally conquered by King Alfonso IX of León in 1230.
-He in turn handed it over to the Knights Templar .
-The knights reinforced the castle, built the wall, and the Church of San Bartolomé.
-Furthermore, the Arabic name was changed to Xere Equitum, making it the seat of a powerful Bayliato, a district with its own charter.
+Christian incursions motivated the fortification of the town.
+It would finally be conquered by King Alfonso IX of León in 1230.
+He handed it over to the Order of the Temple.
+The knights reinforced the castle, built the wall and the Church of San Bartolomé.
+In addition, the Arabic name was changed to Xere Equitum to become the head of a powerful Bayliato, a constituency with its own jurisdiction.

-Following the dissolution and seizure of the assets of the controversial Order of the Temple in 1312 by Pope Clement V, the Templar garrison of Jerez de los Caballeros resisted disarming.
-As a result, it was massacred, and the town passed into the hands of the Crown.
-The Crown won the affection of the population by recognizing its right to appoint representatives to the Cortes of Castile.
-These leaders played a prominent role in the Cortes held in Burgos three years later to discuss the regency of Alfonso XI.
+After the dissolution and seizure of the assets of the controversial Order of the Temple in 1312 by Pope Clement V, the Templar garrison of Jerez de los Caballeros resisted being disarmed.
+Therefore it was massacred, passing the town at the hands of the Crown.
+This won the affection of the population by recognizing the right to appoint attorneys in the Cortes de Castilla.
+Such leaders played a leading role in the Courts held in Burgos three years later to address the regency of Alfonso XI.

-In 1370, Henry II "The Merciful" honored its appellation by donating it to the Order of Santiago.
-These knights gave rise to the name Jerez de los Caballeros, turning it into one of the most important centers in the region.
-During the 15th and 16th centuries, palaces, temples, hospitals, hermitages, and convents were built.
-As the head of the Santiaguista District, on an equal footing with Mérida and Llerena, Emperor Charles V granted it the title of Very Noble and Loyal City.
-Only Mérida and Badajoz held such a high rank in Lower Extremadura.
+Reached 1370, Enrique II "El de las Mercedes" made his name good by donating it to the Order of Santiago.
+These gentlemen motivated the name of Jerez de los Caballeros, making it one of the most important centers in the region.
+Palaces, temples, hospitals, hermitages and convents were built during the 15th and 16th centuries.
+Head of the Santiaguista Party, in equality with Mérida and Llerena, Emperor Carlos V granted him the title of Very Noble and Loyal City.
+Such a high rank was only shown in Baja Extremadura Mérida and Badajoz.

-Like the rest of Extremadura, Jerez de los Caballeros contributed to the colonization of America with numerous men.
-The most famous were Vasco Núñez de Balboa and Hernando de Soto.
+Like the rest of Extremadura, Jerez de los Caballeros contributed to the colonization process of America with numerous men.
+The best known were Vasco Núñez de Balboa and Hernando de Soto.

-During the War of the Spanish Succession, Jerez de los Caballeros suffered attacks from its Portuguese neighbors three times.
-Nevertheless, the city continued to experience economic and demographic development.
-The foundations of this boom were livestock farming and the cork industry, which would last until the 20th century.
+During the War of Succession to the Crown of Spain Jerez de los Caballeros suffered attacks from his Portuguese neighbors on three occasions.
+However, the city continued to experience economic and demographic development.
+The bases of the boom were livestock and cork industry, which would last until the twentieth century.

 PLACES TO VISIT